vidhill/the-starry-night/README.md

 An api key from [weatherbit.io](https://www.weatherbit.io/api) is necessary to run this application.

+For local development & convenience you can create a `settings_private.yaml` to store the api key, to create the file run `make create-settings-private`

 This API key should **must** be configured using an environment variable `WEATHER_BIT_API_KEY`

 |                                          | command                                        |